DavidGugea/OOP-In-JavaScript/README.md

 ```

 JavaScript is an object based programming languages.
 There are no real classes.
 Instances of objects are made out of other objects and not out of classes like in other programming languagues like for example Java or C# or Python.
-If object 1 is made out of object 2, we call object 2 the prototype of object 1.
+If object 1 is made out of object 2, we can say in some cases that object 2 is the prototype of object 1 or that the prototype property of object 2 is the prototype of object 1.
 Because of this principle of 'prototypes' we say that JavaScript is a prototypical programming language or an object-based programming language.
 We'll get into the details of prototypes later on.

 Now we can better understand the big 4 concepts of object oriented programming :

 #### ***1. Abstraction***
-As I've previously exaplained, **through abstraction we mean that classes & prototypes represent the structure while objects are more specific entities that are instances of this classes.
-Objects have speicific data filled in the properties that are structured in the class, while the class itself only shows the type of the properties and how they should look like and how they have to function**.
+As I've previously explained, **through abstraction we mean that classes & prototypes represent the structure while objects are more specific entities that are instances of this classes.
+Objects have specific data filled in the properties that are structured in the class, while the class itself only shows the type of the properties and how they should look like and how they have to function**.

 An example of this would be that we've previously made the class "Animal" that had the properties name & age.
 So the class animal is an abstract structure, nothing that we can actually use.
 Succeeding we have created the object my_dog_max that is made out of the class Animal, that is an instance of the class Animal.
 The object my_dog_max has filled in the 'name' & 'age' properties, so it's something more specific, it's not an abstract structure like the class Animal anymore.
 Here is a drawing that summarises abstraction